amuolo/data-management/README.md

 > to exchange messages with any other actor asynchronously.

 > SignalR is a real-time communication library for web applications, enabling bi-directional communication
 > between servers and clients.
-It allows the exchange of messages and ensures a dynamic and responsibe interaction
+It allows the exchange of messages and ensures a dynamic and responsible interaction
 > in real-time applications.

 ## Theory